AbhiK002/bouncy-window/README.md

 or

-To add the effect
+To add the effect to your custom tkinter window

-- import class `Gravity` from the file in another python file
+- import class `Gravity` from the file in the python file you want
-- make a tkinter window of the type `Tk` (suppose it's named `root`) and customise it as you wish (don't do `root.mainloop()` anywhere, Gravity class will handle that)
+- in case you don't already have your desired tkinter window, make a tkinter window of the type `Tk` (suppose it's named `root`) and customise it as you wish (don't do `root.mainloop()` anywhere, Gravity class will handle that)
 - then use:
 ```
 Gravity(root)